Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 To this day his examples still make IBC enthusiasts believe their Whole Life policy will be better off by taking a loan than not.
 That wouldn’t be true with even the best Non-Direct Recognition policies.
 For instance, the top 2 non-direct recognition life insurance companies are Mass Mutual and New York Life.

-Nelson displaying the dividend bump from borrowing only happened because Guardian is a direct recognition company.
+Nelson’s dividend bump from borrowing only happened because Guardian is a direct recognition company.
 When the loan rate is above the dividend rate, a direct recognition life insurance company will pay an enhanced dividend to any cash value with a direct recognition loan against it.

 Why?

 Because the aim of Direct Recognition is to be fair to all policyholders.
-And if you are borrowing at a higher rate than what dividends are paying to policyholders who aren’t borrowing, you need to be compensated fairly since you’ll be paying an above-market loan rate back to the insurance company’s general investment account.
+And if you are borrowing at a higher rate than what dividends are paying to policyholders who aren’t borrowing, you need to be compensated fairly since you’ll be paying a slightly above-market loan rate back to the insurance company’s general investment account.

 Since those loan payments generate higher dividends for your particular policy, it may feel like you’re paying yourself back interest, but technically you’re not.